top of page

 Common challenges when looking after someone else's money

 Being in charge of someone else’s finances generally involves making decisions about money for the person we care for, or spending on their behalf.
-But the specific tasks and level of involvement can vary.
-It’s no doubt a big responsibility.
+While the specific tasks and level of involvement can vary, it can often feel like a big responsibility.

 Practical challenges when managing someone else’s money: